A Fully Analog Implementation of Model Predictive Control with Application to Buck Converters: MPC Problem Formulation

-We notice that, thanks to the positive definiteness assumptions on the matrices $Q$, $R$, and $R_\Delta$, it holds $H=H^\top \succ 0$.
-See~\cite{paper-bemporad-2021} for a detailed discussion.
-Therefore, for any value of the parameters $p_k$, the QP-MPC Problem~\eqref{eq:mpc_qp} is strongly convex and admits a unique and global optimum $\hat{u}$.
-See, e.g.,~\cite{book-boyd-2004, paper-calogero-2024, bertsekas_ed3}.
-Consequently, the policy $\pi$ is well-defined.
+As shown in~\cite{paper-bemporad-2021}, the positive definiteness of $Q$, $R$, and $R_\Delta$ implies that $H=H^\top \succ 0$.
+Therefore, for any value of the parameters $p_k$, the MPC problem~\eqref{eq:mpc_qp} is strongly convex, thereby admitting a unique global optimum $\hat{u}^*$ (see, e.g.,~\cite{bertsekas_ed3}).
+Consequently, the policy $\pi$ is well-defined and establishes a bijection between the parameters $p_k$ and the MPC optimal input $u_k^* = \hat{u}_0^*$, by the receding horizon policy.